Is Overbooking Flights Legal in Europe?

 EU Regulation EC 261: What You Need to Know

 Did you know that Europe has laws in place that protect passengers when they’re denied boarding due to overbooking?
-It’s true; EU Regulation EC 261 provides travelers with specific rights and allows them to claim compensation for the inconvenience caused.
+It’s true; EU Regulation EC 261 provides travelers with specific rights and allows them to claim compensation for the inconvenience caused due to overbooking.

-EU Regulation EC 261 applies when your flight departs from an EU member state, or you’re flying with an EU-based airline.
-So if you were denied boarding due to overbooking, and your flight or airline meets both of those criteria, you can request compensation.
+EU Regulation EC 261 applies when your flight departs from an EU member state, or you’re flying with an EU-based airline to an EU airport.
+Thus, if you were denied boarding due to overbooking, and your flight or airline meets both of those criteria, you can request compensation.

 How much can passengers claim?

-This is applicable for delayed and canceled flights as well — so if your flight was delayed for more than three hours or canceled completely, you may be entitled to receive reimbursement as per Regulation EC 261 guidelines.
+This is applicable for delayed and canceled flights as well — so if your flight was delayed for more than three hours or canceled completely, you may be entitled to receive financial reimbursement

 According to the EU Regulation 261/2004, if a passenger is denied boarding due to an overbooked flight, the airline must give them a choice: